Reviewed by: HU Medical Review Board | Last reviewed: April 2023

 As the name suggests, preventive drugs work to prevent a migraine from happening.
 Preventives also help make the attacks less severe when they do occur.
 These medicines are taken regularly, often daily.

 Acute migraine drugs are taken early during an attack to reduce symptoms.
 If the acute drug does not work, then a rescue medicine is taken.
 This rescue medicine is often a different kind of acute drug, a powerful painkiller, or both.

 There are a variety of devices that help some people with migraine.
 Many people also use home remedies and track their triggers to help manage their migraines.
 Finally, lifestyle changes like yoga, meditation, biofeedback, and exercise may also help people with migraine.

 There are many prescription drugs used by people with migraine.
 People who have frequent attacks may need both preventive and acute medicine.
 Types of prescription drugs for migraine are:1,3

 A few prescription devices are also available to prevent and treat migraine.

 Over-the-counter painkillers play an important role in the lives of people with migraine.
 That said, people with migraine must be careful to avoid taking too many painkillers too often.
 This can lead to worse migraines and medication overuse headaches.
 A few of the over-the-counter drugs for migraine pain include:

 - Excedrin for migraine

-As always, the best source for advice on treating your migraine is your own migraine specialist.
-These medication descriptions are provided only for informational purposes.
-You should begin no medication regimen without first checking with your physician.
+As always, the best source for advice on treating your migraine is your doctor.